MCNAMARAC Suite 160 (room 148-3) (office), 624-9074

 vinals @ umn.edu • http://vinals.tiddlyspot.com/

-Our research is of theoretical and computational nature, and focuses on nonequilibrium phenomena in extended systems, and in applications of Statistical Mechanics to problems in Biophysics or Biomaterials.
-In the former case, we aim at understanding the mechanisms underlying the formation and evolution of spatio temporal patterns in systems driven outside of thermodynamic equilibrium, including the transition to spatio temporal chaos in extended systems.
+Our research is of theoretical and computational nature, and focuses on nonequilibrium phenomena in extended systems, with applications to Soft Condensed Matter Physics and Materials Science.
+We aim at understanding the mechanisms underlying the formation and evolution of spatio temporal patterns in systems driven outside of thermodynamic equilibrium, the formation and motion of topological defects, and the transition to spatio temporal chaos.
 We focus on prototypical systems and related experimental configurations in which to address fundamental issues of nonlinear phenomena, as well as on configurations of interest because of their applications in soft matter, materials science, and engineering.
-In the latter case, we are address the role of stochasticity in the stability of gene regulation networks, and effective interactions between charged fluctuating surfaces in solution.
+Current systems of interest include defects and transport in nematic suspensions and chromonic phases, and the rheology of mesophases such as those found in block copolymers.

 Vaclav Cvicek, Research Associate